aytchell/jsonfsm/README.md

 The `eventSourceId` (an integer value) defines from which input source this event is expected to arrive.
 The `eventPayload` (a string) describes the exact event coming from that source.
+It is not allowed to have two triggers with identical content (`eventSourceId` plus `eventPayload`).

 Of course `eventPayload` might be a self-chosen description in case your event is not a string.
+In this case your event source needs to have a "translation layer" which emits events with string payloads.

 ### states